gilbertfrancois/gilbertfrancois.github.io/03_champ_3.md

-The tutorial is as close as possible equal to the version on a PC, described [here](01_helloworld_openmsx.html).
+The tutorial is as close as possible equal to the version cross-platform developed on a PC or Mac, described [here](01_helloworld_openmsx.html).